 Constance attended a convent school.
 Her father, aged only 36, died in 1944 of tuberculous.
 Constance then had to leave school to help support her siblings.

-Her first break began with her winning a 1946 look-alike competition in a Dublin movie magazine, touting her as a dead ringer for Hedy Lamarr.
+Her first break began with her winning a 1946 look-alike competition in a Dublin film magazine, touting her as a dead ringer for Hedy Lamarr.
 Afterwards, her mother sent her photograph to a film studio.
-She was called for a screen test, which she was reluctant to take but continued under her mothers insistence.
+She was called for a screen test, which she was reluctant to take but continued under her mother’s insistence.
 The screen test was successful with the Rank Organisation.
-In the process of being groomed by the Rank ‘charm school’, Constance first demonstrated her fiery temperament and unwillingness to tow the line.
-Her fiery temper soon resulted in her being let go from Ranks.
+In the process of being groomed by the Rank ‘charm school’.
+She acted in a number of Ranks films in the late 1940s.

 Constance Smith’s tumultuous life continued in a downward spiral.
-She tried several more times to kill herself and her last decades were spent dissipated and in and out of hospitals.
+Her last decades were spent dissipated and in and out of hospitals.
 When able to get herself together for brief periods, she worked as a cleaner.
 Constance died 30 June 2003 aged 75, of natural causes but in obscurity in Islington, London.
-A sadder end is hard to imagine.
-Constance was cremated and her ashes were scattered in Rose Garden of the crematorium in London
+Constance was cremated, and her ashes were scattered in Rose Garden of the crematorium in London.

 Clip from Red Skies of Montana (1952)

-8 December 2013 a talk was given on the life of Constance Smith as part of the Richard Harris International Film Festival here is a short video of the display that was used as part of the talk.
+8 December 2013, Sharon Slater gave a talk on the life of Constance Smith as part of the Richard Harris International Film Festival